-• Paid maternity counts as service for pension purposes but pension contributions must be paid during this period.

-- Periods when no maternity pay is paid do not count for pension purposes.
-However, an individual can choose to top up their pension contribution in arrears following their return provided that they are still employed by the Force - Incremental progression must not be affected by a period of maternity leave.
+- Paid maternity counts as service for pension purposes but pension contributions must be paid during this period. - Periods when no occupational maternity pay is paid do not count for pension purposes.
+However, an individual can choose to buy back the pension for this period provided that they are still employed by the Force. - Incremental progression must not be affected by a period of maternity leave.
 Any increase will be paid once the individual returns to work. - Once an individual falls onto nil pay, voluntary deductions cannot be deducted.
-During the unpaid period, Individuals must make their own arrangements to pay these. - However, in line with the individual's original agreements, any payments to the following will be reinstated by Pay Section when pay resumes: - GAYE Police Care UK (Dependants Trust) - o GAYE Police Treatment Centre (Convalescent Home) - o GAYE Police Children's Charity
+During the unpaid period, individuals must make their own arrangements to pay these. - However, in line with the individual's original agreements, any payments to the following will be reinstated by Pay Section when pay resumes: - GAYE Police Care UK (Dependants Trust) - GAYE Police Treatment Centre (Convalescent Home) - GAYE Police Children's Charity